typed-ember/ember-cli-typescript/README.md

 [typing-your-ember]: http://www.chriskrycho.com/typing-your-ember.html

-## Environment configuration typings

-Along with the @types/ files mentioned above, ember-cli-typescript adds a starter interface for `config/environment.js` in `config/environment.d.ts`.
-This interface will likely require some changes to match your app.

 ## Using ember-cli-typescript with Ember CLI addons

 During development, your `.ts` files will be watched and rebuilt just like any other sources in your addon when you run `ember serve`, `ember test`, etc.